 Are you looking for a furnished apartment in Costa Rica?
 Find out how to live comfortably and affordably here by renting a container home.

-We moved to Costa Rica in August of this year.
-When we chose our destination, we weren’t aware of the large American and Canadian communities that work remotely from Uvita.
+We moved to Costa Rica in August of 2021Unfortunately, when we chose our destination, we weren’t aware of the large American and Canadian communities that work remotely from Uvita.

 This is a more typical ex-pat destination for people who choose this lifestyle than other parts of the country.
 Uvitians will also describe their community as a tourist town.

 Before moving abroad, we signed a month-to-month lease on a container home sight unseen.
-What is a container home?
-Well, it’s exactly as it sounds like.
+So what is a container home?
+Well, it’s exactly as it sounds.

-Container homes are made from retired shipping containers, and they are constructed together like building a house with giant Lego blocks.
-Besides being trendy, these types of homes contributing to recycling and very economical at the same time.
+Container homes in Costa Rica are made from retired shipping containers constructed together like building a house with giant Lego blocks.
+Besides being trendy, these types of dwellings contribute to recycling and are very economical at the same time.
 They can also be a cost effect away to living in a tiny home setup.

-Today, I’m going to walk you through the container home that we moved into in Costa Rica.
+Today, I will walk you through the container home we moved into in Costa Rica.

 Container Home Compound